 - 1/2 cup white wine

-- 1/2 cup parmesan cheese , extra for topping
+- 1/2 cup parmesan cheese , shreded extra for topping

-- In the same large skillet without rinsing, melt remaining 2 tablespoons extra virgin olive oil and 2 tablespoons butter.
-At the same time, bring the remaining 6 cups of water, combined with 6 packets of concentrated vegetable broth to a simmer over low heat in a separate sauce pan.
+- In the same large skillet without rinsing, melt the remaining 2 tablespoons extra of the oil and 2 tablespoons of the butter.
+At the same time, bring the broth to a simmer over low heat in a separate saucepan.

-- Stir in white wine until evaporated.
-Ladle in one cup of simmering broth and stir.
+- Stir in the white wine until evaporated.
+Ladle in one cup of the hot broth and stir.
 Cook until absorbed.
 Continue to add 1 cup of simmering broth at a time, waiting until it is absorbed before adding the next, until all broth is gone.
 This process takes about 20-25 minutes.

 - Return mushroom mixture to the rice in the skillet.
 Heat for 2-3 minutes.
-Stir in 1/2 cup finely shredded Parmesan cheese.
+Stir in the Parmesan cheese and serve.

-If you've tried this recipe, come back to let us know how it went.
+- If you've tried this recipe, come back to let us know how it was in the comments or star ratings.